awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToPostgreSQLInstance.md

 You can use a local instance of the psql command line utility to connect to a PostgreSQL DB instance\.
 You need either PostgreSQL or the psql client installed on your client computer\.
 To connect to your PostgreSQL DB instance using psql, you need to provide host information and access credentials\.

 Use one of the following formats to connect to a PostgreSQL DB instance on Amazon RDS\.
 When you connect, you're prompted for a password\.
 For batch jobs or scripts, use the `--no-password` option\.
+This option is set for the entire session\.

+**Note**
+A connection attempt with `--no-password` fails when the server requires password authentication and a password is not available from other sources\.
+For more information, see the [psql documentation](https://www.postgresql.org/docs/13/app-psql.html)\.

 If this is the first time you are connecting to this DB instance, try using the default database name **postgres** for the `--dbname` option\.